 An ever-growing Oklahoma City tradition, Downtown in December gives families the chance to experience the best that Oklahoma City has to offer—all jazzed up for the holidays.
 Whether enjoying outdoor ice skating, holiday shopping, sliding down a snow tube or visiting with Santa, families can create life-long memories at these unforgettable holiday events.

-(Editor’s Note: This list was last updated on Oct.
-24, 2019.)
+(Editor’s Note: This list was last updated on Nov.
+19, 2020.)

 For even more seasonal fun, check out our Winter Fun Guides.

 Lyric’s A Christmas Carol at Harn Homestead (1721 N Lincoln Blvd) features an all-new outdoor production.
 Patrons will follow Charles Dickens’ timeless tale of transformation and redemption, as they are guided from scene to scene at the homestead.
 Tickets will be limited for each performance to ensure proper social distancing.
 Adults, $61; kids, $35.
 See website for a full schedule of performances.

 FREE Santa’s Wonderland at Bass Pro Shops & Cabela’s (200 Bass Pro Dr & 1200 W Memorial Rd) features a reimagined free Santa’s Wonderland experience with free family holiday activities including crafts kits (while supplies last) and the chance to meet Santa.
 “Contactless Claus” visits feature an acrylic barrier between Santa and families at all times.
 See website for hours.